-This indicator examines countries attempts to widen participation in higher education through quantitative targets for under-represented groups of students.
+This indicator examines countries' attempts to widen participation in higher education through quantitative targets for under-represented groups of students.
 It encompasses quantitative targets which focus on widening or increasing participation among the groups currently under-represented in higher education.
 However, equity in treatment is also important, so targets related to improving completion rates (attainment) for these groups are also considered here.
-Examples of under-represented groups might include people with disabilities, migrants, ethnic groups, lower socio-'economic status groups, women/men, etc.
+Examples of under-represented groups might include people with disabilities, migrants, ethnic groups, lower socioeconomic status groups, women/men, etc.

-4.2.
-Monitoring of the socio-economic characteristics of the student body
+Monitoring of the socioeconomic characteristics of the student body

-For this indicator, systematic monitoring refers to the process of systematic data gathering, analysis and use of data to inform policy.
+For this indicator, systematic monitoring refers to the process of systematic gathering, analysis and use of data to inform policy.
 It aims to capture how the higher education system operates and whether it is reaching its objectives and targets.
-It can take place at various stages: on entry to higher education, during studies (refers to student retention), at graduation (refers to completion rates) and after graduation (refers to graduate destinations - employment or further study).
+It can take place at various stages: upon entry to higher education, during studies (i.e. student retention), at graduation (i.e. completion rates) and after graduation (i.e. graduate 'destinations' - employment or further study).
 Systematic monitoring must include mechanisms for cross-institutional data gathering and allow cross-institutional data comparability.

-This indicator focuses on the systematic monitoring of the socio-economic status of students, defined as a combined measure of students' or their families' economic and social position relative to others, based on income, education, and occupation.
-When analysing a family's socio-economic status, the household income (combined and individual) is examined as well as the education and occupation of earners.
-Parents' educational attainment is often taken as a proxy measure for socio-economic status.
+This indicator focuses on the systematic monitoring of the socioeconomic status of students, defined as a combined measure of students' or their families' economic and social position relative to others, based on income, education and occupation.
+When analysing a family's socioeconomic status, the household income (combined and individual) is examined, along with the education and occupation of earners.
+Parents' educational attainment is often taken as a proxy measure for socioeconomic status.

-(11) Council Recommendation of 22 April 2013 on establishing a Youth Guarantee.
-OJ C 120, 26.4.2013. (http://eur-lex.europa.eu/legal-content/EN/ALL/?uri=CELEX:32013H0426(01))
+^{(&}lt;sup>48) Council Recommendation of 22 April 2013 on establishing a Youth Guarantee.
+OJ C 120, 26.4.2013 (http://eur-lex.europa.eu/legal-content/EN/ALL/?uri=CELEX:32013H0426(01)).

-4.3.
 Recognition of informal and non-formal learning on entry to higher education